Awelson/MathBlog/_posts/2021-08-15-welcome-to-jekyll.markdown

 - What is the greatest lower bound of the set from the above example?
 - Write a formal definition for the greatest lower bound, just like we did in Definition 1.1.2 for the least upper bound.
 Note: we write \\( \text{inf }A \\) to denote the greatest lower bound of a set \\( A \\).
-- What are two things that we need to show to make sure that a number is indeed the greatest lower bound?
-- What do you think it should mean for a set to be bounded/unbounded below?
+- What should it mean for a set to be bounded/unbounded below?
 - Provide an example of a set that is unbounded below, does this set have a greatest lower bound?
 - If a set \\( A \\) is bounded below, does \\( \text{inf }A \\) exist?
 In other words, does the least upper bound property translate over to greatest lower bounds as well?
 The answer is yes!